danielhl96/Web-application-fitness/README.md

 - `nbf` (not before),
 - `jti` (JWT ID).
 - The backend application validates these claims to ensure the authenticity and integrity of each JWT.
-- Password hashing (argon2) and route protection
+- Password hashing (argon2) with salting
+- Route protection to protect the UI
 - Clear separation of frontend and backend using a RESTful API

 ---